Contact the LEAD program

 LEAD is a four-year program designed to help you develop lifelong skills that are practical, meaningful and useful.
 The skills and understanding you develop through LEAD will strengthen your ability to adapt your career to changing market conditions, help you make good decisions in difficult situations and teach you how to set and pursue short and long-term goals successfully.

 All undergraduate students at Champlain participate in LEAD, and you will have your choice of events, workshops, activities and community service opportunities throughout the year from which to choose to meet your required LEAD objectives each semester in:

 The first step in this journey is completing your Career Profile on JobSpot, Champlain's online career management platform and job board.
 This will be your go-to resource for finding employment and internship opportunities while you are a student and beyond.
-Completing your JobSpot account profile will enable your Career Services office advisor to customize your career development plan.
+Completing your JobSpot account profile will enable your Career Advisor to customize your career development plan.

 During your junior year, you'll participate in at least one of the many workshops and activities related to Lifelong Career Management.
 You can learn how to use social media to your professional advantage; how to write a resume and cover letter; and explore the resources available to you to find an internship, part-time or full-time job.
 Take a workshop in public speaking, or take Eric Ronis' improv-style workshop on your introductory pitch for a job or internship.
 If you are planning to study abroad, learn the best ways to budget your money for the four months you're away, and LEAD can help you market your study abroad experience to your advantage when you get back.

 Each of your four years at Champlain you will work on developing basic financial literacy skills through in-person seminars and online activities on topics ranging from creating and managing a budget to understanding how to read your credit report and keep it strong, from how to understand leases and contracts to how to manage personal investments-including enrolling in a 401(k).